 Every vehicle should have a "Network Car Roadside Assistance" card in the glove box.
-This card provides a phone number to call for various vehicle services, including towing, battery boost, locksmith, flats, fuel delivery, and winching.
+This card provides a phone number to call for various services for leased vehicles, including towing, battery boost, locksmith, flats, fuel delivery, and winching.
 The number is 1-866-227-7323.
 OCC employees should ensure that the card remains in the glove box.
+For OCC owned vehicles, any local towing/wrecker service is acceptable as long as they are able to accept Comdata payment (See Section 2 of Repairing Damage below).